-THE REGIONAL DENSITY OF MEDICAL HIGH TECHNOLOGY EQUIPMENT IS THE LOWEST IN THE WORLD.
+\$25-\$30 billion THE REGIONAL DENSITY OF MEDICAL HIGH TECHNOLOGY EQUIPMENT IS THE LOWEST IN THE WORLD.
 SUB-SAHARAN AFRICA HAS OF THE WORLD'S HEALTH PROFESSIONALS SERVING 11% OF THE WORLD'S POPULATION.

-> BARRIERS IFC (2008): Business of McKinsey & Company strengthen Africa's health systems Worldbank (2009) WHO (2017): Global atlas • Private health facilities need capital to grow and improve their health services • African banks have little interest in financing health SMEs.
+IN AFRICA IS PROVIDED BY PRIVATE SECTOR FACILITIES IFC (2008): Business of McKinsey & Company (2020): Acting now to Worldbank (2009) WHO (2017): Global atlas BARRIERS - Private health facilities need capital to grow and improve their health services - African banks have little interest in financing health SMEs.
 The health sector is perceived as non-transparent The private health sector in Africa is suffering from chronic under investment.
 Investors need to be triggered in to providing loans to the sector.
+THIS IS WHY WE...